 5. Educate yourself on investment options

-This includes dumping debt as soon as possible, eliminating expenses that aren’t of value to your life and formulating a plan to attain the highest savings rate possible.
+This includes paying off debt as soon as possible, eliminating expenses that aren’t of value to your life and finding a way to spend as little as possible on things you absolutely have to buy.
 The less money you spend now, the more money you’ll have to put toward financial independence, leaving you more choices for what you’ll do with your life after financial freedom arrives.

 8. Persevere in your plan to build wealth